akueckes/z80pack/README.md

 	sudo make install

 The shared library will be placed at /usr/local/lib.
 It might be necessary to make the location known to your loader, e.g. by adding /usr/local/lib to /etc/ld.so.conf.

+Test PortAudio with

+	bin/pa_devs

+This should list PulseAudio now as host API, which connects you to the Wondows audio subsystem.

 ### Controller support